GaglianoTaliun-Lab/PheWeb2/README.md

 > [!NOTE]
 > For more information on running the PheWeb2 frontend as a service (a great option for self-hosted web servers), please consult the appropriate [README](service/README.md).

+>> in .env, modify your GA id if applicable